chrismatrakos/GitHubAPI_metrics/README.md

 ```bash
 dotnet publish -c Release
 ```
-This will create a dll in "bin\Debug\netVersion\"
-and also will create a publish folder in "bin\Debug\netVersion\publish" with an executable and dependencies.
+This will create a release folder in "bin\Debug\net5.0\release" with an executable and dependenciesready for deployment.